TDC0471/SLAT-Smasher/README.md

  # Testing
  Confirmed to be working on AMD (Ryzen 5 3600X 6-Core Processor) by me (TDC0471)

- Confirmed to be working on Intel soon...
+ Confirmed to be working on Intel (i5-8365U @ 1.60GHz) by me (TDC0471), Thanks to akouma STL for attempting to test it with me